 Mrs Chloe Gurney

 Children can begin their Fosse journey the moment that they are two years old, and the Early Years Team are on hand to help with any settling in sessions, and to encourage positive transitions into the setting when children part from their Parents.

 The Little Fosse classroom is set in a warm, sensory and engaging environment, providing a home from home atmosphere, where the children can choose from an array of learning opportunities; the home corner, story sacks and puppets, puzzles and activity cubes as well as a tailored learning adventure to suit each child’s developmental needs.
 They also have the opportunity of visiting the soft play room and joining in with music and movement and a short snippet of French, as well as a wealth of outdoor learning experiences.
 We ensure the children are ready for their next transition by preparing them with key skills suitable for their age range, such as; making relationships, recognising numerals and shapes in the environment, familiarising themselves with letter sounds and gaining independence in health and self-care.

-Mrs Gurney and Mrs Matthews will be on hand to support children with their toileting needs and encouraging them with their toilet training.
+Miss Ovenden, Miss Tucker and Mrs Gurney will be on hand to support children with their toileting needs and encouraging them with their toilet training.
 They carry out intimate care wearing full personal protective equipment, apron, gloves and a mask.
 We also cater for sleeping facilities so if this is something your child may require, please communicate this to your child’s teachers.